 Ayurveda’s approach to massage therapy

-Ayurveda uses massage as a therapeutic practice intensively.
+Ayurveda intensively uses massage as a therapeutic practice.
 According to Ben Kaminsky, eminent dermatological chemist, “Ayurvedic massage, an ancient therapy that focuses on relaxation and the prevention of disease, is a spa favorite used for stress-related illnesses, to reverse the damage from negative lifestyle habits, and to maintain balance in the body.”
 Kaminsky is also an author and Co-Founder of B Kamins Labs, the leading cosmeceutical skincare company catering to the global luxury spa market.

 Oil is love

 Dr. Raichur of Manhattan-based Pratima Spa explains that she uses Ayurvedic wisdom for both an internal and external approach.
 She offers Ayurvedic consultation-based massages (identifying Ayurvedically what kind of therapy a client needs – explained later in this article).
-Her beauty institution is renowned with a high-profile client list like model Constance Jablonski, writer Fariha Roisin and 3rd Ritual founder Jenn Tardif.
+Her beauty institution is renowned with a high-profile client list like model Constance Jablonski, writer Fariha Roisin, and 3rd Ritual founder Jenn Tardif.

 Martha Soffer, Ayurvedic Doctor at Surya Spa, CA who offers Panchakarma treatments and massages asserts, “I want to remind myself and others that the body is a temple.
 Your body is the only thing that will be with you from the moment you’re born until the moment you die.
 It’s your only true home.
 We need to be more conscious and take better care of our bodies.”

-A holistic approach for seasonal, individualized healing
+A holistic approach to seasonal, individualized healing

 Even if you are using any other form of massage therapy, such as Swedish, Thai, Shiatsu, hot-stone, deep-tissue, or trigger-point, Ayurvedic insights can help you further customize these practices.
 For example, a client with a Vata Dosha imbalance may benefit from a slow, warm, meditative, relaxing massage.
-A Pitta-dominant client may enjoy a light Swedish massage in the summer, or a massage with a cooling oil that is coconut-based.
+A Pitta-dominant client may enjoy a light Swedish massage in the summer or a massage with a cooling oil that is coconut-based.
 Meanwhile, a Kapha client might need a vigorous, stimulating massage.
-Ayurvedic study provides you the framework and tools for determining the balance of Doshas in your client as well as the season in order to make these personalizations.
+Ayurvedic study provides you the framework and tools for determining the balance of Doshas in your client as well as the season to make these personalizations.